aryan68125/nextjs/README.md

 - Not found page
     - Show not found page programatically
         - The notFound() Function (from next/navigation)
+    - You can also create specific 404 page for different sections of your application.
 ## Installation process
 - Install npm using this command ```sudo apt-get install npm```
 - To install nextJS you need to run this command ```npx create-next-app@latest```